dwettstein/comfortbox-api-services/README.md

 ## Installation
 For setting up RabbitMQ, KairosDB and (optionally) Grafana, take a look at the [server documentation](./docs/setup_server.md).

+As the ComfortBox API is a Node.js application, you need to install Node.js in advance of course.
+Please have a look at their documentation for that: [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)

 Before you install the ComfortBox API, install the database with the following commands:

 ```bash